California Department of Fair Employment and Housing v. Activision Blizzard: Wrongful death lawsuit

 Parents of a former Activision Blizzard employee, Kerri Moynihan, a 32-year-old finance manager, who had committed suicide in 2017 during a corporate retreat, filed a wrongful death lawsuit against the company in March 2022 in Los Angeles Superior Court.
-The family’s claims that Greg Restituito (their daughter's boss) "initially lied to investigators in the Anaheim Police Department who were looking into her death in a hotel room at Disney’s Grand Californian Hotel & Spa".
+The family's claims that Greg Restituito (their daughter's boss) "initially lied to investigators in the Anaheim Police Department who were looking into her death in a hotel room at Disney's Grand Californian Hotel & Spa".
 Restituito did not immediately respond to a message seeking comment.
 The lawsuit used findings from the DFEH lawsuit that referred to events of the retreat in more detail than previously known.
 It points to the fact that the employee's supervisor had concealed his quid pro quo sexual relationship with the employee in interviews with the police and Activision Blizzard and the supervisor's attempts to hide evidence and cover-up the situation.
 This includes the use of covering-up some messages between Moynihan and Restituito.
-In a Washington Post article they mention, "According to the lawsuit, Activision Blizzard then refused to turn over to police Moynihan’s company-issued laptop, said that her cellphone had been “wiped,” and also refused to give them access to Restituito’s laptop or cellphone".
+In a Washington Post article they mention, "According to the lawsuit, Activision Blizzard then refused to turn over to police Moynihan's company-issued laptop, said that her cellphone had been "wiped," and also refused to give them access to Restituito's laptop or cellphone".
 The lawsuit alleges that Activision did not fully cooperate with the policy investigation into the suicide and the company's "failure to take immediate, suitable, and effective corrective action and/or all reasonable steps to prevent that workplace sexual harassment" was a major factor leading to the death.
-Showing he did everything he can to avoid his relationship with his employee.
-While going into detail about how "The lawsuit references Activision Blizzard’s alleged “hostile, intimidating, offensive, and abusive” workplace".
+Afterwards when he was interviewed by detectives, "conceal[ing] the fact that he had been having a sexual relationship."
+As well as going into detail such that '[t]he lawsuit references Activision Blizzard's alleged "hostile, intimidating, offensive, and abusive" workplace.'
 There was also information withheld from shareholders, "A separate lawsuit into the company by the federal Equal Employment Opportunity Commission was controversially settled for $18 million last September," creating more of a financial hit for Blizzard.

 However, by June 2022, the family filed a request for dismissal of the suit with prejudice.